3loop/loop-decoder/apps/docs/src/content/docs/contribution.md

 }
 ```

-Update the copied function from the fallback interpretation to transform the input `DecodedTx` into an `InterpretedTransaction` with a human-readable description in the `action` field.
+Update the copied function from the fallback interpretation to transform the input `DecodedTransaction` into an `InterpretedTransaction` with a human-readable description in the `action` field.

 #### Step 3.1.
 Adding Contract Address or Event Names as Filters